Samtskhe–Javakheti: Javakheti

 In ancient sources, the region was recorded as Zabakha in 785 BC, by the king Argishti I of Urartu.
 According to Cyril Toumanoff, Javakheti was part of the Iberian duchy of Tsunda from the 4th or 3rd century BC.
 Saint Nino entered Iberia from Javakheti, and, following the course of the River Kura, she arrived in Mtskheta, the capital of the kingdom, once there, she eventually began to preach Christianity, which culminated by Christianization of Iberia.

 In struggle against the Arab occupation, Bagrationi dynasty came to rule over Tao-Klarjeti and established the Kouropalatate of Iberia. rulers of Tao-Klarjeti fought the Arabs from there, gradually incorporating the surrounding lands of Samtskhe and Javakheti, along with a few other lesser lands, from the Arab dominance.
 For a long time the region became a cultural safe-house and one of the most important religious centers of Georgia.

 In the mid-10th century, Javakheti was incorporated into Kingdom of Abkhazia.
 In 964 Leon III of Abkhazia extended his influence to Javakheti, during his reign was built Kumurdo Cathedral.
 In subsequent centuries, Javakheti was integral part of unified Georgian monarchy and had a period of significant development: lot of bridges, churches, monasteries, and royal residences (Lgivi, Ghrtila, Bozhano, Vardzia) were built.
 From the 11th century, the center of upper Javakheti became Akhalkalaki.
 From the 10th century, the center of lowland Javakheti was Tmogvi.
 From the 12th century, the domain was ruled by representatives of the feudal family of Toreli.

 In the 15th century, Javakheti was incorporated to principality of Samtskhe-Saatabago.
 In the 16th century, the region, as well as the adjacent territories of western Georgia, was occupied by the Ottoman Empire.
 The Georgian population of Javakheti was displaced to inner regions of Georgia such as Imereti and Kartli.
 Those who remained gradually became Muslim.

 As a result of the struggles of the Russian Empire with the Ottomans, Russian authorities settled Christian Armenians and Caucasus Greeks in the area after 1828.
 Armenian refugees from the Armenian genocide in the Ottoman Empire came in the early 20th century.
 Also a large number of Russian Doukhobor sect members settled the region.

 Soviet era

 Georgia came fully under Soviet control in 1921, after the Red Army invasion of Georgia.
 The remaining Muslim minority in Meskheti, also known as "Meskhetian Turks", were deported in cattle-trucks to Central Asia by order of Stalin and settled within an area that overlaps the boundaries of the modern nations of Kazakhstan, Kyrgyzstan, and Uzbekistan.
 Today, many are still dispersed across those countries.
-Of the 100,000 forcibly deported, a total of 10,000 perished.
+Of the 100,000 forcibly deported, as many as 30,000-50,000 perished.